Konstantin1231/master_project/README.md

 ## Features

 ### Change game environment
-One might select of the proposed games:
+One might select one of the proposed games:
 ![](images/environment.png)

 In order to make more changes, one should explor enviroment.py file -> game_setup() function.